Apple Mac Computers Are Being Targeted By Ransomware, Spyware

 If you are a Mac user, you should be aware of new variants of malware that have been created specifically to target Apple computers; one is ransomware and the other is spyware.
 "The two programs were uncovered by the security firms Fortinet and AlienVault, which found a portal on the Tor 'dark web' network that acted as a shopfront for both," reports BBC.
 "In a blog post, Fortinet said the site claimed that the creators behind it were professional software engineers with 'extensive experience' of creating working code."
 From the report: Those wishing to use either of the programs had been urged to get in touch and provide details of how they wanted the malware to be set up.
 The malware's creators had said that payments made by ransomware victims would be split between themselves and their customers.
 Researchers at Fortinet contacted the ransomware writers pretending they were interested in using the product and, soon afterwards, were sent a sample of the malware.
 Analysis revealed that it used much less sophisticated encryption than the many variants seen targeting Windows machines, said the firm.
 However, they added, any files scrambled with the ransomware would be completely lost because it did a very poor job of handling the decryption keys needed to restore data.
 The free Macspy spyware, offered via the same site, can log which keys are pressed, take screenshots and tap into a machine's microphone.
 In its analysis, AlienVault researcher Peter Ewane said the malicious code in the spyware tried hard to evade many of the standard ways security programs spot and stop such programs.

+I remember getting epolife on my mac somehow (it could have been me, but I suspect it was my mom).
+Three google searches, a couple of hidden directories, and a few browser settings, and it was gone.

+Much easier than some virus experiences I had with my PC backintheday.

-It's telling that this is news (Score:2)
+It's telling that this is news (Score:3)

 This is news.
 That tells you it's shockingly unusual.
 That is to say if the word apple were not there it would not be news.